MatthewLabasan/sport-search/README.md

 ## Installation:
 1. Clone this repository to your system.
 In the console, type in `git clone https://github.com/MatthewLabasan/sport-search.git`
 2. From the terminal, `cd` to the `webserver` folder and run `pip install -r requirements.txt`
-3. Open the `server.py` folder and add your database URI to line 31.
+3. Open `server.py` and add your database URI to line 31.
 Ensure the database schema matches the schema included above.
 4. Run `python server,py` in the `webserver` folder to start the program!

 # Reflection